 PMM is a client/server application.
-PMM Client runs on each node with the database you wish to monitor: it collects needed metrics and sends gathered data to PMM Server.
-As a user, you connect to PMM Server to see database metrics on a number of dashboards.
+It includes the PMM Server and the number of PMM Clients running on each node with the database you wish to monitor.

+A PMM Client collects needed metrics and sends gathered data to the PMM Server.
+As a user, you connect to the PMM Server to see database metrics on a number of dashboards.

-That's why PMM Server and PMM Client need to be installed separately.
+PMM Server and PMM Client are installed separately.

-14.4.1 Installing the PMM Server
+6.4.1 Install PMM Server

-PMM Server runs as a Docker image, a virtual appliance, or on an AWS instance.
+You must have PMM server up and running.
+You can run PMM Server as a Docker image, a virtual appliance, or on an AWS instance.
 Please refer to the official PMM documentation for the installation instructions.

-14.4.2 Installing the PMM Client
+6.4.2 Install PMM Client